-All of the symptoms except fatigue pass within the first month, but the tiredness can last for months.
+Most of the symptoms pass within the first month, but the tiredness can last for months.
 There are some potential complications of the infection, which is why you should ensure you have a proper diagnosis from a doctor who can monitor your condition.

 Please arrive for this test well-hydrated, to make the procedure easier.During the test

-This test is a simple blood test.
+This test is a fast and simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
-You may feel a pricking or scratching sensation.
+You may feel a small prick from the needle, or a scratching sensation.

-Our doctor will call you with the explanation of results if you had a consultation at our clinic.
-If you came for blood test only without consultation we will email you the results and you can take them to your own doctor or book a consultation with us.
+Our doctor will call you to explain your results if you had your test alongside a GP consultation.
+If you came for the blood test only, we will email you the results and you can take them to your own doctor for interpretation, or book a consultation to come back and see one of our GPs.

 This test will be ordered when you have symptoms that are characteristic of glandular fever, such as fever, headache, sore throat, swollen glands, and extreme fatigue, which cannot be explained any other way.
 This infection is more prevalent in teenagers and young adults.
 The doctor may also recommend this test if you have an existing autoimmune disease.